kanatanssi/ml_computational_vm/README.md

 * a bunch of text should roll in your Terminal window and eventually a gui for the virtual machine should open

 If the previous fails, then there could be something wrong with your installation of VirtualBox or Vagrant, you might be experiencing connection issues or it might just be a random fail!
 Try again with vagrant up --provision just to be sure :)

 Also you might be unable to log in with the default ubuntu user with the default password "password" To change the password, ssh into your newly created ubuntu virtual machine with: vagrant ssh

+If the GUI does not show up, head to the VirtualBox management window, right click the "ubuntu-xenial" box and select "Show".